I don’t have all the answers.

 Anything that goes against these principles can be safely discarded.
-This is how I have filtered out the majority of information out there.
-If it doesn’t fit with the principles, it’s ignored.
+If something doesn’t fit with the principles, it’s ignored.
 It’s that simple.
 Anything that initially fits with these principles deserves further investigation.

 “Life is short!”